 Architecture of Co Loa Citadel

-The architecture of Co Loa citadel has an extremely characteristic “spiral shape”, the name Loa Citadel also comes from the shape of the citadel.
-According to records, the citadel has a total of 9 spiral circles, shaped like a snail, reflecting of the citadel’s multi-layered structure with concentric ramparts and moats.
-Today, there are only 3 remain.
-The citadel structure is divided into 3 areas: inner, middle and outer rampart, with many unique architectural works.
+The architecture of Co Loa Citadel has an extremely characteristic “spiral shape”; the name Loa Citadel also derives from this shape.
+According to records, the citadel has 9 spiral circles, resembling a snail, reflecting its multi-layered structure with concentric ramparts and moats.
+Today, there are only 3 remaining.
+The citadel is divided into 3 areas: the inner, middle, and outer ramparts, with many distinctive architectural features.

 The outer rampart was a naturally closed polygon made by excavating and connecting a system of pre-existing mounds, piles, and high promontories.
-This rampart has a circumference of about 8,000m long, about 3-4m high, about 6m wide on the surface, and about 12-20m wide at the base.
+This rampart is about 8,000m long, about 3-4m high, about 6m wide on the surface, and about 12-20m wide at the base.

 The middle rampart was also a natural closed polygon and was made similarly to the outer.
-This rampart has a circumference of about 6,500m long and about 5m high.
+This rampart is about 6,500m long and about 5m high.

-The inner rampart is the innermost citadel, has a rectangular shape with a circumference of about 1,850m, about 5m high, about 6-12m wide on the surface, and 20-30m wide at the base.
-It was the residence of the King, mandarins and their family members.
+The inner rampart, the innermost citadel, is rectangular, with a circumference of about 1,850m, about 5m high, about 6-12m wide on the surface, and 20-30m wide at the base.
+It was the residence of the King, mandarins, and their family members.
 Today, the inner citadel is used as a place to worship An Duong Vuong and Princess My Chau.
-Many architectural works belonging to relics are also gathered in this citadel.
+Many architectural works belonging to the relics are also gathered in this citadel.

-In addition, along with the earthen ramparts, there are also defensive emplacements.
-Outside of the city rings, there were moats connecting each other to the Hoang Giang River, convenient for movement and trade between areas within the rampart as well as further to the Red River.
+In addition to the earthen ramparts, there are defensive emplacements.
+Outside the city rings, there were moats connecting to the Hoang Giang River, facilitating movement and trade between areas within the rampart and farther to the Red River.
 The results of digging and cutting the trench in the middle rampart area show that the trench is 6.5m from the rampart, the trench surface is 10m wide, the trench bottom is 1.0m wide and 4.5m deep.

-An Duong Vuong Temple, also known as Thuong Temple, is located on the mound, where legend said that there was a palace of King Thuc Phan (reign 257–179 BC), surrounding by two forests, and two round holes at bellow.
+An Duong Vuong Temple, also known as Thuong Temple, is located on the mound, where legend says that there was a palace of King Thuc Phan (reign 257–179 BC), surrounded by two forests, and two round holes below.
 Right in front of Thuong Temple is a large lake, inside there is Jade well – The place where Trong Thuy committed suicide in the legendary story.

-The temple still retains a number of relics such as a bronze statue of An Duong Vuong, horses statues, items made of bronze, porcelain, wood, fabric… In front of the gate are two stone dragons with curving bodies.
-The beard is carved extremely delicately, bearing the architectural style of the Le Dynasty.
+The temple still retains a number of relics such as a bronze statue of An Duong Vuong, horse statues, items made of bronze, porcelain, wood, and fabric… In front of the gate are two stone dragons with curving bodies.
+The beard is carved with extreme delicacy, bearing the architectural style of the Le Dynasty.

 My Chau Shrine

-Located right behind a thousand-year-old banyan tree shading a large yard, the banyan tree splits into an archway opening the way to My Chau Shrine, also know as My Chau Temple or Ba Chua Temple.
-The shrine area is an architecture consisting of 2 main parts.
-The forecourt is a house built of wood with 3 compartments and the roof is covered.
+Located right behind a thousand-year-old banyan tree that shades a large yard, the tree splits into an archway leading to My Chau Shrine, also known as My Chau Temple or Ba Chua Temple.
+The shrine area is an architectural structure consisting of 2 main parts.
+The forecourt is a house built of wood with 3 compartments, and the roof is covered.

 Cao Lo Temple

-Cao Lo Temple is also a place that many people visit when visiting Co Loa citadel.
-Cao Lo was a talented general under King Thuc Phan, the creator of the Lien Chau crossbow that could shoot many arrows at the same time and helped the king build the citadel.
+Cao Lo Temple is also a place that many people visit when visiting Co Loa Citadel.
+Cao Lo was a talented general under King Thuc Phan, the creator of the Lien Chau crossbow, which could fire multiple arrows at once and helped the king build the citadel.

 To commemorate his gratitude, people cast statues and built temples.
-Cao Lo Temple is small in scale, in the middle of the pond in front of the temple is a statue of Cao Lo holding a crossbow.
-In the temple, there are still many bronze arrows unearthed by archaeologists.
+Cao Lo Temple is small in scale.
+In the middle of the pond in front of the temple is a statue of Cao Lo holding a crossbow.
+In the temple, there are still many bronze arrows that archaeologists have unearthed.

 Jade Well

 Jade Well is located in the middle of Crescent Lake (Ban Nguyet Lake) and right at the door of King An Duong Vuong’s temple.
-According to ancient legend, this is the place where Trong Thuy once threw himself down because of his regret and grief for My Chau.
+According to ancient legend, this is the place where Trong Thuy once threw himself down in regret and grief for My Chau.

-The water in Jade well, if viewed from a distance, will be slightly red in color, standing out among the clear blue lake water and cool trees.
+The water in Jade Well, viewed from a distance, will appear slightly red, standing out against the clear blue lake water and cool trees.

 Co Loa Communal House

-Co Loa Communal House also called Ngu Trieu Di Quy is located on the foundation of the old imperial palace, which was moved from another place and rebuilt at the end of the 18th century.
+Co Loa Communal House, also called Ngu Trieu Di Quy, is located on the site of the old imperial palace, which was relocated from elsewhere and rebuilt at the end of the 18th century.
 The communal house has the most solid and majestic architecture in Co Loa citadel.

 Currently, the communal house is also the place to worship An Duong Vuong wearing the royal robe, below is worshiping General Cao Lo, the person who invented the “Magic Crossbow”.